pawelp0499/pawelp0499/README.md

 ## Hi there, I'm Paweł! 👋

 ### About me
-- 👨‍💻 Junior Software Developer (ORACLE DB) with strong Machine Learning foundations
-- 📚 I'm currently MS student of  Computer Science with specialisation Big Data Analytics
+- 👨‍💻 Currently working as Software Developer (mainly in the area of ​​databases and Oracle technologies)
-- 🎓 I have finished bachelor's degree in
+- 🎓 I also have strong Machine Learning foundations, I finished:
-Computer Science and Econometrics with specialisation Data Analytics at the University of Economics in Katowice
+📚 bachelor's degree in Computer Science and Econometrics with specialisation Data Analytics 📚 master's degree in Computer Science with specialisation Big Data analysis

 **Languages and Tools**